1995 Nottingham Open

 The 1995 Nottingham Open was a men's ATP tennis tournament held in Nottingham, Great Britain and played on outdoor grass courts.
 The event was part of the World Series of the 1995 ATP Tour.
-The tournament was held from 19 June to 25 June 1995.
+It was the sixth edition of the tournament and was held from 19 to 25 June 1995.

-Javier Frana won his first title of the year and third of his career.
+Unseeded Javier Frana won his first title of the year and third of his career.